cispa/login-security-landscape/TypeScriptCrawler/README.md

-# typescript-crawler
+# TypeScriptCrawler

 This repository contains the typescript crawler used in the client-side XSS and PostMessage security experiments in our IEEE S&P 2024 paper "To Auth or Not To Auth?
 A Comparative Analysis of the Pre- and Post-Login Security Landscape".
 You can find the final version of the paper [here](#TODO).
-The crawler uses sessions from the framework for visiting sites in logged-in and logged-out state.
+The crawler uses sessions from the account framework for visiting sites in logged-in and logged-out state.
 Additionally, the crawler supports a demo mode, that allows to run the experiments without having to to setup a ZMQ server for demonstration purposes.

 ## Docker Setup